-1. The inverse relation on roles is symmetric, and to avoid considering roles such as $R^{--}$ , we define a function lnv which returns the inverse of a role, more precisely

-$$\mathsf{Inv}(R) := \begin{cases} R^- & \text{if } R \text{ is a role name,} \\ S & \text{if } R = S^- \text{ for a role name } S \end{cases}$$

-2. Obviously, a role R is transitive if and only if lnv(R) is transitive.
-However, either R or lnv(R) is in $\mathbf{R}+$ .
-In order to avoid this case distinction, the function Trans returns true iff R is a transitive role-regardless whether it is a role name or the inverse of a role name.
+- The inverse relation on roles is symmetric, and to avoid considering roles such as R--, we define a function lnv which returns the inverse of a role.
+More precisely, lnv(R) = R- if R is a role name, and lnv(R) = S if R = S-. - Obviously, a role R is transitive if and only if lnv(R) is transitive.
+However, this may be established by either R or lnv(R) being in R+.
+We therefore define a function Trans which returns true iff R is a transitive role-regardless of whether it is a role name or the inverse of a role name.
+More precisely, Trans(R) = true iff R ∈ R+ or lnv(R) ∈ R+.